ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 - Raspberry 4 (model B 8GB)
 - MicroSD Card (16 GB Class 10 minimum)
-- 1 TB SSD minimum USB 3.0 disk or an SSD with an USB to SATA case (see Storage section).
+- 2 TB SSD minimum USB 3.0 disk or an SSD with a USB to SATA case.
 - Power supply
 - Ethernet cable
 - Port forwarding (see clients for further info)